 - (2) A contestant shall have an active license at the time of the contest. - (3) An applicant for a professional boxer license shall have the department's determination that he or she is able to compete as a professional contestant and either of the following: - (a) A record of having fought a minimum of 7 amateur contests or 28 amateur rounds. - (b) An active professional boxer license in this state or another state, territory, country, or tribal nation. - (c) The commission's approval based on proven competence. - (4) An applicant for a professional mixed martial artist license shall have the department's determination that he or she is able to compete as a professional contestant and either of the following: - (a) A record of having fought a minimum of 5 sanctioned amateur contests. - (b) An active professional mixed martial artist license in this state or another state, territory, country, or tribal nation. - (c) The commission's approval based on proven competence. - (5) An applicant for a professional kickboxing or muay thai contestant license shall have the department's determination that he or she is able to compete as a professional contestant and either of the following: - (a) A record of having fought a minimum of 5 amateur contests.
-A kickboxing or muay thai applicant shall provide the department with contest results of 5 amateur contests. - (b) An active professional kickboxing or muay thai license in this state or another state, territory, country, or tribal nation. - (c) The commission's approval based on proven competence.
+A kickboxing or muay thai applicant shall provide the department with contest results of 5 amateur contests. - (b) An active professional kickboxing or muay thai license in this state or another state, territory, country, or tribal nation. - (c) The commission's approval based on proven competence. - (6) All professional kickboxing or muay thai contestant licensees must obtain a boxer's federal identification card.

-R 339.204a Contest official duty of impartiality.
+R 339.204a Duty of impartiality of approved event officials.

-- Rule 204a.
-(1) All contest officials shall remain impartial before, during, and immediately after an unarmed combat event. - (2) No event official shall in any manner publicly criticize or praise the performance of any other official 30 days before, during, or immediately after an unarmed combat event. - (3) No event official shall in any manner publicly criticize or praise the performance of any contestant 30 days before, during, or immediately after an unarmed combat event. - (4) No event official shall in any manner publicly criticize the appointment of any other event official 30 days before, during, or immediately after an unarmed combat event. - (5) No event official shall have any communication with a promoter or a promoter's employee before a contest unless the communications relate to travel accommodations, hotel accommodations, or compensation for their services as an event official. - (6) No event official shall have any communication or financial relationship with a manager, second, trainer, or contestant 30 days before an unarmed combat event. - (7) No event official shall place wagers of any type on any event or contest involving unarmed combat.
+Rule 204a.
+(1) Judges, timekeepers, and referees must remain impartial before, during, and immediately after an unarmed combat event.

+- (2) The approved event officials listed in subrule 1 of this rule shall not in any manner publicly criticize or praise the performance of any other official 30 days before, during, or immediately after an unarmed combat event. - (3) The approved event officials shall not in any manner publicly criticize or praise the performance of any contestant 30 days before, during, or immediately after an unarmed combat event. - (4) The approved event officials shall not in any manner publicly criticize the appointment of any other event official 30 days before, during, or immediately after an unarmed combat event. - (5) The approved event officials shall refrain from communicating with a promoter or a promoter's employee before a contest or event unless the communications relate to travel accommodations, hotel accommodations, or compensation for their services as an event official. - (6) The approved event officials shall refrain from communicating with or establishing a financial relationship with a manager, second, trainer, or contestant 30 days before an unarmed combat event. - (7) The approved event officials are prohibited from placing wagers of any type on any event or contest involving unarmed combat.